Lacs allgemein Anhang

 Often love will grow in time, but the child’s psychological foundations have already been severely affected.

 There may be various physical reasons why the mother cannot bond with the child.
 She may be severely ill after giving birth, and hence not available energetically.
 She may have post-natal depression.
 Or the child may be premature, or so delicate that she cannot be nursed by her mother, and must lie alone in an incubator.
-All these scenarios are encountered in Lac cases.
+All these

 Very often in Lac cases there is a history of separation from the mother during the first two years of life.
 This can weaken an already shaky bond with the mother, and further threaten the individual’s sense of personal security.